Valgrind: Memcheck

 There are multiple tools included with Valgrind (and several external ones).
 The default (and most used) tool is Memcheck.
 Memcheck inserts extra instrumentation code around almost all instructions, which keeps track of the validity (all unallocated memory starts as invalid or "undefined", until it is initialized into a deterministic state, possibly from other memory) and addressability (whether the memory address in question points to an allocated, non-freed memory block), stored in the so-called V bits and A bits respectively.
 As data is moved around or manipulated, the instrumentation code keeps track of the A and V bits, so they are always correct on a single-bit level.

-In addition, Memcheck replaces the standard C memory allocator with its own implementation, which also includes memory guards around all allocated blocks (with the A bits set to "invalid").
+In addition, Memcheck replaces the standard C++ allocators and C memory allocator with its own implementation, which also includes memory guards around all allocated blocks (with the A bits set to "invalid").
 This feature enables Memcheck to detect off-by-one errors where a program reads or writes outside an allocated block by a small amount.
 The problems Memcheck can detect and warn about include the following: